mvolkmann/blog/src/swift/SwiftUI.md

 `stroke` is drawn so it is centered on the edge of the shape with half inside and half outside.
 `strokeBorder` is inset so none of the stroke is outside of the shape.

+Applying the `border` view modifier to a shape adds a rectangular border rather than a stroke on its perimeter.

 To fill a shape apply the {% aTargetBlank "https://developer.apple.com/documentation/swiftui/shape/fill(style:)",